tdwillson/tdwillson/README.md

 I'm proficient in Python, HTML, CSS, C, and Java

-I'm learning and growing in Javascript, Swift, and different web services such as Flask and Django
+I'm learning and growing in Javascript, Swift, C++, C#, and different web services such as Flask and Django

 ### Education